brian-gonzalez/revolver-webpack-plugin/README.md

 * `jsFileExtension` String: file extension (with the dot) which gets added to file names without a file extension.
 Defaults to '.js'.
 Note: When requiring or importing a directory, this plugin will resort to default Webpack behavior, which is to look for an /index.{extension} file inside of said directory.

+## References

+Based off the greatly coded [customization-resolver-webpack-plugin](https://www.npmjs.com/package/customization-resolver-webpack-plugin).
+Enhanced its functionality such as adding the option for multiple directories, requiring a file from subdirectories (i.e. require(./path/to/file)), and requiring a directory (i.e. require(./path/to/dir), which then would attempt to load its index file if found).

 ## License